Porn Star Stormy Daniels Denies Trump Hush Money Allegations, Says Sexual Encounter Didn't Happen

 Adult film star Stormy Daniels denies that she had a sexual relationship with President Donald Trump, per a statement released on Friday by Trump’s former attorney, Michael Cohen.
 In the statement, Daniels, born Stephanie Clifford, shared details about her business-only relationship with Trump and claims she never received what is being referred to as “hush money” before the 2016 presidential election.

-According to CNN, Daniels, 38, who also goes by the stage name Stormy Waters, wrote the statement on July 10, two days before the Walls Street Journal‘s bombshell report was released.
+According to CNN, Daniels, 38, who also goes by the stage name Stormy Daniels, wrote the statement on July 10, two days before the Walls Street Journal‘s bombshell report was released.

 “My involvement with Donald Trump was limited to a few public appearances and nothing more,” Daniels wrote in the statement.
 “When I met Donald Trump, he was gracious, professional and a complete gentleman to me and EVERYONE in my presence.”

-CNN did not speak directly with Stormy Daniels but released additional details from the statement released by Attorney Michael Cohen, who worked for almost 10 years as one of Trump’s attorneys at the Trump Organization.
+CNN did not speak directly with Stormy Daniels, but released additional details from the statement released by Attorney Michael Cohen, who worked for almost 10 years as one of Trump’s attorneys at the Trump Organization.

 In addition to denying claims that she had a sexual relationship with Donald Trump, Daniels also claims that WSJ’s report that she was paid $130,000 in “hush money” shortly before the 2016 election is “completely false.”

-The report states that Cohen arranged payment to Daniels in October 2016 and her own personal attorney allegedly negotiated a nondisclosure agreement with Attorney Cohen.
+The report states that Cohen arranged payment to Daniels in October, 2016, and her own personal attorney allegedly negotiated a nondisclosure agreement with Cohen.

 Daniels, who, according to Adult DVD Talk, got her start in the porn industry at age 17, states that she never received hush money from Donald Trump and would have written a book if she had a relationship with him.